 Some of the barriers for the ACB community identified by James and Mucsi include a lack of access to treatments, less representation among regenerative medicine researchers and doctors and a lack of culturally appropriate information geared to individuals in the ACB community.

-ACB community members and leaders and religious and spiritual leaders will join with regenerative medicine professionals and engineering, psychology, social sciences, arts, public health and information technology experts at upcoming workshops and forums.
+ACB community members and religious and spiritual leaders will join with regenerative medicine professionals and engineering, psychology, social sciences, arts, public health and information technology experts at upcoming workshops and forums.
 The discussions will centre around issues of trust and communication between the ACB community and the regenerative medicine research and clinical communities.

 Eventually Mucsi and James aim to launch a larger project that includes developing culturally responsive informational resources about regenerative medicine and living therapies (including cell and organ transplant) for ACB communities, as well as a cultural safety training program for researchers and professionals in the regenerative medicine.